Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Index theory

-Thus our indices for the ground states $\omega_0^{\rm SSH}$ and $\omega_1^{\rm SSH}$ are given by $\Ind_0=0$ and $\Ind_1=1$, respectively, which are identical to the Zak phase $\nu$ mentioned in section~\ref{s:intro}.\footnote{ If we use the duality stated in Theorem~\ref{t:duality} below, then $\Ind_0=0$ implies $\Ind_1=1$.
-In this sense, the above (slightly complicated) evaluation of $\omega_1^{\rm SSH}(\hU_\theta)$ could be avoided. } To see the implication of this observation, let $\hH_s$ wth $s\in[0,1]$ be an arbitrary one-parameter family of short-ranged $\Gphs$-invariant Hamiltonians of the form \rlb{H1} such that $\hH_0=\hH_0^{\rm SSH}$ and $\hH_1=\hH_1^{\rm SSH}$.
+Thus our indices for the ground states $\omega_0^{\rm SSH}$ and $\omega_1^{\rm SSH}$ are given by $\Ind_0=1$ and $\Ind_1=-1$, respectively, which are written as $(-1)^\nu$ where $\nu$ is the Zak phase mentioned in section~\ref{s:intro}.\footnote{ If we use the duality stated in Theorem~\ref{t:duality} below, then $\Ind_0=1$ implies $\Ind_1=-1$.
+In this sense, the above (slightly complicated) evaluation of $\omega_1^{\rm SSH}(\hU_\theta)$ is not necessary. } To see the implication of this observation, let $\hH_s$ with $s\in[0,1]$ be an arbitrary one-parameter family of short-ranged $\Gphs$-invariant Hamiltonians of the form \rlb{H0}, \rlb{H1} such that $\hH_0=\hH_0^{\rm SSH}$ and $\hH_1=\hH_1^{\rm SSH}$.
 Then Corollary~\ref{c:index} implies that the model with $\hH_s$ must undergo a ground state phase transition at an intermediate $s$.
-Note that, although $\hH_0=\hH_0^{\rm SSH}$ and $\hH_1=\hH_1^{\rm SSH}$ describe simple non-interacting fermion model, the interpolating $\hH_s$ can be any Hamiltonian (in the specified class) with interactions and disorder.
+Note that, although $\hH_0=\hH_0^{\rm SSH}$ and $\hH_1=\hH_1^{\rm SSH}$ describe simple non-interacting fermion models, the interpolating $\hH_s$ can be any Hamiltonian (in the present class) with interactions and disorder.
+Recall that the Zak phase is defined only for translation-invariant non-interacting models.